 Combine with Elementary Program

-Sunbridge Music students may elect to combine their specialized intensive studies with matriculation in our Elementary Teacher Education program and receive a full teacher education diploma with concentration in music teaching.
-Matriculation in our Elementary program entails meeting certain admission requirements, such as earning a bachelor’s degree by the time of Sunbridge graduation, and paying full program tuition.
-If you would like to learn more about this option, please contact Admissions Coordinator Penelope-Myles Voss (email@example.com / 845-425-0055 x20).
+Sunbridge Music students may elect to combine their specialized music studies with matriculation in our Elementary Teacher Education program and receive a full teacher education diploma with concentration in music teaching.
+Matriculation in our Elementary program entails meeting certain admission requirements such as completion of 60 credits at an accredited college or university, and paying full program tuition.
+If you would like to learn more about this option, please contact our admissions office at [email protected] / 845-425-0055 x20.

-This intensive is comprised of a three-week on-campus summer study, plus a one-week observation of an experienced Waldorf music teacher.
+This program is comprised of a three-week on-campus summer study, plus a one-week observation of an experienced Waldorf music teacher.

-The required one-week observation of an experienced Waldorf music teacher will be arranged for a mutually-convenient time and setting during the academic year and must be completed by June.
+The required one-week observation of an experienced Waldorf music teacher will be arranged to take place at a mutually-convenient time and setting during the academic year following your summer intensive and must be completed by that June.

 137 Eurythmy 15 hours

 140 Observation Observe an experienced Waldorf music teacher for five full days in the following school year.
 32.5 hours